Tim Penny: Early life

-Penny was born in Albert Lea, Minnesota, and was educated at Winona State University, receiving a bachelor's degree in political science in 1974.
-He was a member of the Minnesota State Senate, 1976–1982.
+Penny was born in Albert Lea, Minnesota, and was educated at Winona State College, receiving a bachelor's degree in political science in 1974.
+He was a member of the Minnesota Senate, 1976–1982.
 Penny served in the United States Naval Reserve and was commissioned a lieutenant commander.

 Political career

-In 1982, Penny won the DFL nomination for the 1st District and upset four-term 2nd District Republican Tom Hagedorn, becoming only the third Democrat to ever represent this district.
+In 1982, Penny won the DFL nomination for the 1st District and upset four-term 2nd District Republican Tom Hagedorn, becoming only the third Democrat to represent this district.
 Leading up to the election, Republicans were divided after the conservative Hagedorn narrowly defeated two-term First District moderate incumbent, Rep. Arlen Erdahl, in a contentious Republican Convention endorsement contest after redistricting; in addition, Democrats made large gains in congressional elections across the country, which contributed to Penny's victory.
 Penny was reelected in 1984 with 56 percent of the vote, becoming the first non-Republican to win reelection in the district since statehood.
 He never faced another contest nearly that close, winning four more times by an average of 70 percent of the vote.

 Penny was a somewhat conservative Democrat; he opposed gun control and abortion (though he has since become pro-choice).
 These stances were typical for a mostly rural district in southern Minnesota.
-He was best known, however, for his work on fiscal policy.
+He was best known for his work on fiscal policy.
 Although he had built a nearly unbreakable hold on his district, he announced in 1994 that he would not run for a seventh term.
 After Jesse Ventura was elected governor in 1998, Penny served an informal advisory role to the governor and assisted with the gubernatorial transition team.

 2002 Minnesota gubernatorial election

-When Governor Ventura decided not to stand for reelection in 2002, he recruited Penny to join the Independence Party, and run as his replacement.
+Governor Ventura decided not to stand for reelection in 2002.
+In July of that year, Penny joined the Independence Party and presented himself as a "sensible center", which resulted in winning the Independence nomination.
 Polls indicated a dead heat between him, DFL candidate Roger Moe, and Republican candidate Tim Pawlenty less than a month before the election.
 His running mate for the election was state senator Martha Robertson of Minnetonka, a moderate Republican.
-In the end, Penny was unsuccessful in his campaign.
-Penny is the most recent Independence Party gubernatorial candidate to exceed 15% of the vote.
+Polls in October had Penny in a near threeway tie.
+In the end, Penny was unsuccessful in his campaign, finishing with 16% of the vote.